 Why We Need To Host Difficult Discussions

-I preface many of my articles with the note that we are allowed to love the things we love and ship the couples we ship.
-But, at the same time, there is an immense benefit to being able to have discussions about what elements of these books, movies, and shows promote dangerous misconceptions, biases, or harm marginalized populations.
+We are allowed to love the things we love and ship the couples we ship.
+But, at the same time, there is an immense benefit to being able to have discussions about what elements of these books, movies, and shows promote dangerous misconceptions and biases or harm marginalized populations.
 Let's dig a little deeper into why it is crucial that we critically reflect on the media we consume in the same breath that we love it.

 There is an old adage that "Life imitates Art as Art imitates Life."
 In my personal opinion, this saying rings true.
 While the stories and relationships we see in books and on TV are often drawn from the personal experiences and emotions of the creators and thus imitate life, our collective societal pulse of what is "normal" or how we should expect others to behave can also be informed or reinforced by what we see characters do.
 What's more, numerous studies have shown that our expectations, opinions, and biases regarding gender, sexuality, race, age, mental illness, body shape, "attractiveness," disability, tolerance, political ideology, and behaviour are, at least in part, informed by all the media we consume.
 The relationship between our unconscious beliefs and the expectations set by media is so well covered that I want to use this article to focus on a different phenomenon.

 The pyramid of violence pictured here is specifically used to address the cultural manifestations that make sexual violence possible.
 Still, I believe it is easily translatable to all forms of intolerance and identity-based discrimination and violence.
 This illustration was designed by Ashley Fairbanks.